veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 ### Function Type

 Example: `function(string, boolean)`
-A function that takes two parameters (a string and a boolean), and has an unknown return value.
+A function that takes two parameters (a string and a boolean), and has a "?" return value.

 Specifies a function and the types of the function's parameters.